By Fred W. Manzo

 The invaders can win but they are on a tight schedule and anything that throws them off by even a turn or two can be fatal.

 In the east, American players concentrate a majority of their laser targets and defend all their cities and mountain areas to the last unit.
-(There just isn’t any spare territory to fall back through.)
+(There just isn’t any spare territory to fall back through.
+(Trading space for time not being an option on this front.)
 The eastern invader has the toughest job but then again he has the shortest route to multiple laser defended cities.

 For the invaders, they: